High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Results

 To contextualize the results from the PFN training, we perform the same weakly supervised training procedure over input events described solely by event-level kinematic quantities and event shape variables.

-The event-level network setup also utilized the \texttt{EnergyFlow} package, but replaces the PFN architecture with a dense neural network (DNN) with 15 input dimensions and 100 nodes per dense layer.
+The event-level network setup also utilized the \texttt{EnergyFlow} package, but replaced the PFN architecture with a dense neural network (DNN) with 15 input dimensions and two dense layers with 100 nodes each.
 A dropout rate of 0.2 was added to mitigate observed overtraining.
 As with the PFN, the DNN was trained for 30 epochs with a batch size of 100.
-A list of the 15 input variables used in the event-level training and their distributions can be found in Appendix~\ref{app:eventlevelvars}.
+Fifteen variables were used to describe input events: the leading and subleading large-radius jet masses and transverse momenta, the leading photon \pt, the X particle \pt, the particle and jet multiplicity, the ratio of leading jet and X \pt~to leading photon pt, ln$y_{23}$, aplanarity, sphericity, transverse sphericity, and total jet mass.
+Distributions of these variables for signal and background events can be found in Appendix~\ref{app:eventlevelvars}.

 Results are shown in Figure~\ref{fig:evt_truth_roc} for the weakly supervised training scenario.
 The inability of the DNN to distinguish signal from background, except in the 100\% signal contamination scenario, indicates that the event-level variables are suboptimal for the signal of this study.
 Comparison to Figure~\ref{fig:pfn_truth_roc}, which gives the analogous result for the PFN training, demonstrates the benefit of using high-dimensional input representations for the task of anomaly detection.
 Comparable signal sensitivity is delivered by a fully supervised signal vs. background training on event-level variables, and a PFN weakly supervised training with only 3.1\% signal contamination.